 “Wednesday is a busy day for me, and I often don’t really feel like going along, but force myself to go, and when there the tiredness leaves me in the enjoyment of the music and companionship of the other choir members, and I leave feeling refreshed and invigorated.
 It does me good.
 For one thing, it keeps my brain working (particularly when the music is not familiar to me) and my lungs exercised.”

-Rehearsals begin on September 13th at Rosehill School, Derby Road, Ipswich.
+Rehearsals for our May concert, Haydn The Creation begin on January 9th at Rosehill School, Derby Road, Ipswich.

 For more information email email@example.com